 Cloud arrives at Healin Lodge to ask Reno about this job of his.
 Warned by Tifa that Reno called a second time off-camera and was sounding somewhat strange, Cloud goes in armed, and sure enough, Reno outright attacks him on arrival, but it seems to have just been a ploy to see if Cloud was in shape.
 Annoyed by him, Cloud just manoeuvres Reno out the front door and locks him out of his own building.
 This is my favourite part of the movie.

 Rude then arrives and tries the same thing, but is quickly held at swordpoint.
-Just then, a man arrives in a wheelchair, concealed by a blanket wrapped about his upper body, Only his lower face and right hand are visible, and his left hand doesn’t seem capable of moving at all.
+Just then, a man arrives in a wheelchair, concealed by a blanket wrapped about his upper body, Only his lower face and right hand are visible, and while we can’t see it under the blanket, his left arm doesn’t seem capable of moving at all.
 Cloud recognizes the man’s voice, and realizes this is Rufus Shinra, still alive, although by the signs in pretty poor shape as a consequence of the explosions.
 Rufus is voiced by Wally Wingert, future voice of The Riddler in the Batman: Arkham series.
-He’d also later go on to voice a completely different sort of character than both in Kingdom Hearts: Birth by Sleep, where he’d voice one of Peter Pan’s lost boys!
+He’d also later go on to voice a completely different sort of character in Kingdom Hearts: Birth by Sleep, where he’d voice one of Peter Pan’s lost boys!

 Cloud believes Rufus is responsible for the attack by Kadaj and the others, but Rufus doesn’t discuss the matter.
 He says that what remains of the Shinra Electric Power company owes the world to make up for its mistakes, and tells Cloud about their investigation at the Northern Cave, saying they found nothing there and that Cloud can “relax,” knowing that Sephiroth is gone for good.
 However, he says that Kadaj (whom he identifies by name) and his brothers were at Northern Cave and attacked Tseng and Elena.
 Rufus wants to hire Cloud as a mercenary to deal with Kadaj, but Cloud refuses, saying “I’m a delivery boy now.”